 What book or books have you shamelessly devoured many times?

 The Bartimaeus Trilogy by Jonathan Stroud.
-These books are hilarious, and they’re perfect for a good cackle (or cry) every now and then.
-The spines are super cracked.
+These books are hilarious, they’re perfect for a good cackle (or cry), and the spines are super cracked.

-Also Harry Potter and the Goblet of Fire (duh).
-This is my favorite installment in the series because it coughs up so many fun details, and I used to haul it down to breakfast every single morning from the ages 9 to 12; I legit pored over it like it was the Bible!
+Also Harry Potter and the Goblet of Fire.
+Duh!
+This is my favorite installment in the series because it coughs up so many fun details, and I used to haul it down to breakfast every morning from the ages of 9 to 12.
+(I legit pored over it like it was the Bible.)

 Lastly, The Chosen by Chaim Potok.
-It’s such a good standalone.
+It’s such a good standalone, highly recommend!

 What attributes do you find most attractive in your characters?

 I admire witty characters.
 Maybe it’s because I have absolutely no sense of humor myself, but I find that even terrible books are alleviated by good doses of humor and snark, so funny characters are a literary lifeline for me.
-Not to mention, they’re usually pretty chill (rather than melodramatic, which is a trait I find wildly unattractive).
+Not to mention, witty characters are more pretty chill than melodramatic, the latter being a trait that I find wildly unattractive.

 What books would you most like to receive as a gift?